(Originally posted on the Bibles for America Blog)

 2. Grieving the Spirit who indwells us causes us to lose the joy of our salvation

 Romans 8:9 tells us clearly that “the Spirit of God dwells in you.”
-When we received the Lord Jesus as our Saviour, He not only redeemed us, but He also came to dwell in us as the Spirit.
+When we received the Lord Jesus as our Savior, He not only redeemed us, but He also came to dwell in us as the Spirit.
 Now we’re no longer alone; we have another Person living in us, and He has His own thoughts, feelings, and preferences.
 Whenever we go along with the Lord who lives inside of us, He’s happy.
 And when He’s happy, we’re happy.

 In Ephesians 4:30, Paul says, “Do not grieve the Holy Spirit of God, in whom you were sealed unto the day of redemption.”
 Note 1 in the New Testament Recovery Version explains what it means to grieve the Holy Spirit: